 If you select the top-level menu item (the app name), then that app will come to the foreground.
 But really, if you're interested in switching apps, you should check out Witch, our app and window switcher.

-No, not really, that's it: Menus under the mouse via a user-defined hot key.
+No, not really, that's it: Menus under the mouse via a modifier-plus-right-mouse-click and/or a user-defined hot key.
 That's what it does, and it does it well.
 Get Menuwhere today and stop mousing around!